365lyf/PCFControls/Swipe/README.md

+# Swipe - PCF Control
-Simple PCF Control to control screen swiping on Canvas apps.
+A  PCF Control to detect swiping on Canvas apps.

 Takes one input parameter
-      startFromEdge: boolean - set to True if you want to only detect swipes only from the edge of the screen.
+* startFromEdge: boolean - set to True if you want to only detect swipes only from the edge of the screen.

 Has a number of output parameters,
-      downSwipe: boolean - updates when downswipe is detected
+* downSwipe: boolean - updates when downswipe is detected
-			upSwipe: boolean - updates when upswipe is detected
+* upSwipe: boolean - updates when upswipe is detected
-			leftSwipe: boolean - updates when upswipe is detected
+* leftSwipe: boolean - updates when upswipe is detected
-			rightSwipe: boolean - updates when upswipe is detected
+* rightSwipe: boolean - updates when upswipe is detected

 and some debug parameters,
-			windowHeightDetected: number - current screen height
+* windowHeightDetected: number - current screen height
-			windowWidthDetected: number - current screen width
+* windowWidthDetected: number - current screen width
-			xStartDetected: number - starting X coordinates of the swipe
+* xStartDetected: number - starting X coordinates of the swipe
-			yStartDetected: number - starting Y coordinates of the swipe
+* yStartDetected: number - starting Y coordinates of the swipe